trishanku-org/heaven/README.md

 # Trishanku - Fork the Heavens

+Headless Kubernetes meets truly native [GitOps](https://www.gitops.tech)!
-A set of Kubernetes controllers to configure/provision `trishankuheavens` for Kubernetes controllers.
+A set of Kubernetes controllers to configure/provision Kubernetes controllers to be as loosely coupled as human operators, with eventual consistency in every sense of the term.

 ## Content